-An individual development plan for each player doesn’t take into account soft skills, and their importance for the further career of young players, to the same extent as hard skills.
+An individual development plan for each player doesn’t consider soft skills, and their importance for the further career of young players, to the same extent as hard skills.
 Hard skills are needed, but developing the potential of gifted children cannot take place without observation, identification and development of soft skills.
 I understand that hard skills are easier to see and evaluate than soft skills.
 However, if we accept and understand that the whole learning process is a long-term undertaking, it will be easier for us to note and assess the soft skills of players.
-However, this cannot be done under time pressure and is much more difficult during just 6 weeks of observation.
-The learning process doesn’t come to an end in 6 weeks – it continues long-term.
-All the more so, our assessment of potential based on 6 weeks, an individual plan and performance adapted to the game model, and less to the needs of the player will not be reliable, but largely subjective.
+However, this cannot be done under time pressure and is much more difficult during just six weeks of observation.
+The learning process doesn’t come to an end in six weeks – it continues long-term.
+All the more so, our assessment of potential based on six weeks, an individual plan and performance adapted to the game model, and less to the needs of the player will not be reliable, but largely subjective.
 Rarely during my work in the academy did I see coaches take into account how a young player develops soft skills.
 Decision-making is a soft skill.

 On this basis, we can determine whether a player draws the appropriate conclusions from decisions made?
 Do his decisions improve?
 Does he later make a better decision in an identical situation?
 Generally, how does he understand the game?

 But too often coaches, in the evaluation of performance, have focused on the technique of passing, dribbling with the ball, etc., these being hard skills.
 Less important was how a pass was used, in what space it was made and whether the young player draws conclusions from this action (the learning process).
 In other words, the individual development plan for a given player could be more effective if it focused on the learning process and combining soft and hard skills instead of separating them.

 Example: